 |FluMist||Active Controld||% Reduction inRate for FluMiste||95% CI|

 |All strains||3916||153||3.9%||3936||338||8.6%||54.9%||45.4, 62.9|

-AV006 was a multi-center, randomized, double-blind, placebo-controlled trial performed in U.S. children without high-risk medical conditions to evaluate the efficacy of FluMist against culture-confirmed influenza over two successive seasons using the frozen formulation.
-The primary endpoint of the trial was the prevention of culture-confirmed influenza illness due to antigenicallymatched wild-type influenza in children who received two doses of vaccine in the first year and a single revaccination dose in the second year.
-During the first year of the study, 1602 children 15-71 months of age were randomized 2:1 (vaccine: placebo).
-Approximately 85% of the participants in the first year returned for the second year of the study.
-In Year 2, children remained in the same treatment group as in year one and received a single dose of FluMist or placebo.
-See Table 4 for a description of the results.
+Study AV006 was a second multi-center, randomized, double-blind, AF-SPG placebo-controlled trial performed in U.S. children without high-risk medical conditions to evaluate the efficacy of FluMist against culture-confirmed influenza over two successive seasons (1996-1997 and 1997-1998).
+The primary endpoint of the trial was the prevention of culture-confirmed influenza illness due to antigenically matched wild-type influenza in children who received two doses of vaccine in the first year and a single revaccination dose in the second year.
+Respiratory illness that prompted an influenza culture was defined as at least one of the following: fever ( ≥ 101°F rectal or oral; or ≥ 100.4°F axillary), wheezing, shortness of breath, pulmonary congestion, pneumonia, or otitis media; or two of the following: runny nose/nasal congestion, sore throat, cough, muscle aches, chills, headache, irritability, decreased activity, or vomiting.
+During the first year of the study, 1602 children 15 through 71 months of age were randomized 2:1 (vaccine: placebo).
+See Table 7 for a description of the results.

-Culture-Confirmed Influenza Illness Due to Antigenically Matched Wild-Type Strains
+Against Culture-Confirmed Influenza Illness Due to Antigenically Matched Wild-Type

 |10 (1%)||73 (18%)||93.4%

 |4 (0.5%)||48 (12%)||96.0%

 |B||29 (1.8%)||35 (3.2%)||44.3%

 |a D153-P501 and AV006 data are for subjects